 Where is ‘Camp’ Camp?

-Our (new for 2024!) host camp is located in central Maine between Augusta and Bangor and about 75 miles north of Portland.
+Our host camp is located in central Maine about 90 minutes north of Portland.
 It is about a 3-hour drive from Boston and a 7-hour drive from New York City.
-Our complimentary shuttles to Camp will still run from Portland International Jetport and Portland bus and train stations as Portland offers the most economical fares and more choice on flight times.
+We offer complimentary shuttles to Camp that run from Portland International Jetport and Portland Transportation Center (bus/trains) as Portland offers the most economical fares and more choice on flight times.

 Please note that we are unable to publicly provide the specific name or location of our host camp for security reasons.
 This has been our practice since 1997, but it unfortunately feels even more of a necessity to ensure everyone’s safety in our currently fraught political landscape.
-Driving directions and the on-site mailing address will be provided as part of the Welcome Packets that are distributed to all confirmed/registered Campers & Staff in early August.
+Driving directions and the on-site mailing address will be provided as part of the Welcome Packets that are distributed to all confirmed/registered Campers & Staff a few weeks prior to the start of Camp.

 Is ‘Camp’ Camp at an actual summer camp?

-Yes — and we’re moving to a fabulous, better-equipped facility for 2024, too!
-Our new host camp is situated on a lake peninsula with over one mile of waterfront and exciting new features like air-conditioned cabins and a larger variety of activity areas & buildings, all surrounded by lots of trees, greenery, and fresh Maine air.
-Most folx will find it less rustic than our previous site, and it will allow us to offer new activities like archery and horseback riding, as well.
+Yes!
+And we just moved to a new (to us) fabulous, better-equipped facility in 2024, too!
+This new host camp is situated on a lake peninsula with over one mile of waterfront and features air-conditioned cabins and a variety of activity areas & buildings, all surrounded by lots of trees, greenery, and fresh Maine air.
+Those who’ve attended prior to our 2024 season will find this new location less rustic and a bit easier to traverse with fewer hills and roots than our previous location.
+We’re now able to offer long-requested activities like archery and horseback riding, as well.

-In addition to the one-mile of waterfront with its featured aqua park, the campus also feature a large dining hall, a variety of athletic fields and courts (volleyball, tennis, basketball, etc.), a large Arts Center with separate areas for a variety of arts & crafts, a climbing wall & ropes course complete with a zipline, a new four-lane bowling alley, a heated outdoor pool with three 200′ waterslides, a well-equipped air-conditioned theater that seats 450, and much more!
-(Please note that 99.9% of the photos currently here on our website all reflect the summer camp facility that we called home since 1997; however, many of the smiling faces you see in our photos will be the same!)
+In addition to the one-mile of waterfront with multiple activity areas (including an inflatable aqua park), the campus also features a large Lodge with a dining hall, a variety of athletic fields and courts, an Arts Center with separate areas for a variety of arts & crafts, a Ropes Course & Climbing Wall complete with a zipline, a four-lane bowling alley, a heated outdoor pool with three 200′ waterslides, a well-equipped air-conditioned theater, and much more!

 What are the sleeping accommodations?

-The standard/communal cabins — each one re-christened for ‘Camp’ Camp with the name of a famous LGBTQ person such as Keith Haring, Rachel Maddow, Bayard Rustin, or Elliot Page — are shared by groups of 12-18 Campers, depending on the cabin.
-(The picture here shows the cabins at our new-for-2024 location.)
+These standard/communal cabins — each one re-christened for ‘Camp’ Camp with the name of a famous LGBTQ person such as Keith Haring, Rachel Maddow, Bayard Rustin, or Elliot Page — are shared by groups of 12-18 Campers, depending on the cabin.
 Your registration form allows you to choose between gendered, non-binary, or all genders cabins.
 While most Campers opt for a gendered cabin, the other two options are great for those who feel more comfortable outside traditional binary options or who are open to bunking with all varieties of gender identities.

 How do I get to Camp?

-Camp is easily accessible by plane, bus, or train, as we provide complimentary transportation from the Portland, Maine airport and bus & train stations.
-Our new host camp is approximately an 80 minute drive from Portland.
-We anticipate being able to provide recommended arrival times in spring of 2024.
-(The longer travel time to our new site means we need to review our long-standing logistics regarding our complimentary shuttles out to Camp, and we still want everyone to be able to get to Camp, register, and maybe even unpack before our post-Registration schedule begins at 5:00pm.)
+Camp is easily accessible by plane, bus, or train, as we provide complimentary transportation from the Portland, Maine airport and bus & train station.
+We recommend arriving into Portland no later than 2:30pm on arrival day.
+Our host camp is approximately a 90-minute drive from Portland, and we want everyone to be able to get to Camp, register, and maybe even unpack before our post-Registration schedule begins at 5:30pm.

-You may also drive to Camp.
-Driving directions are provided via the Welcome Packets distributed to all registered Campers & Staff in early August.
-Parking at our new site is somewhat limited, so our Transportation Manager can often assist in setting up carpools for those Campers driving from the New York City and Boston areas.
+You may also drive to Camp which is about a 3-hour drive from Boston and a 7-hour drive from New York City.
+Driving directions are provided via the Welcome Packets distributed to all registered Campers & Staff a few weeks prior to Camp.
+Parking at our new site is somewhat limited, so our Transportation Manager can sometimes assist in setting up carpools for those Campers driving from the New York City and Boston areas.

 Please feel free to e-mail our Transportation Manager for other suggestions or if you need assistance in planning your transportation to Camp.